1. Disconnect the negative battery cable.

 13. Unscrew the inhibitor switch.

-15. Assembly is in reverse order, but note the following additional points.
-Apply a suitable insulator to the hanger before bolting it into position.
-The cable hanger must face the angled end of the select lever.
+15. Reassembly is in the reverse order but note the following additional points.
+Apply suitable insulator to the hanger before securing it with the bolts in position.
+The cable hanger should be with the angled end facing the selector lever.
 Apply grease to the ends of the cable.
-Install the cable first in the clamp sleeve, and then on the suspension.
-On models from August 1988, adjust the blocking traction relay as follows.
-Select the 'R' position, then use a feeler gauge to check the distance between the lever and the traction relay, it should be 1 mm.
-If not, loosen the bolt, move the traction relay and tighten the bolt.
-The casing of the selector lever after installing the traction relay must be adjusted as follows.
-Move the select lever so that the solenoid pin fits into the hole, then install the shroud and align the 'N' mark with the lever.
-Tighten the bolts and check that the lever moves an equal distance to the 'R' and 'D' positions.
+Fit the cable first into the clamp bushing and then onto the hanger.
+On models from August 1988 onwards, adjust the locking solenoid switch as follows.
+Select the "R" position then use a feeler gauge to check the distance between the lever and the solenoid switch, it should be 1 mm.
+If not, loosen the bolt, move the solenoid switch and tighten the bolt.
+The selector lever housing must be adjusted as follows after the solenoid switch has been installed.
+Move the selector lever so that the solenoid pin enters the hole, then fit the housing and align the "N" mark with the lever.
+Tighten the bolts and check that the lever moves an equal distance in the "R" and "D" positions.
 Adjust the inhibitor switch as described in Chapter 12.
-Make sure the shift cable's protective rubber boot is in good condition, otherwise water ingress may cause the shift cable to rust and seize.
-To adjust the shift cable, select the 'P' position, then loosen the clamp bushing nut.
-Move the transmission lever to the 'P' position (rear limiter), then tighten the nut.
-Note that the brake pedal must be depressed before moving the select lever from the 'N' or 'P' positions.
+Make sure the protective rubber boot of the shift cable is in good condition, otherwise water may cause the cable to rust and jam.
+To adjust the cable, select the "P" position, then loosen the clamp sleeve nut.
+Move the transmission lever to the "P" position (rear limiter), then tighten the nut.
+Note that the brake pedal must be depressed before moving the selector lever from the "N" or "P" positions.